-This instructional setting code is used for a student who is provided special education and related services and meets one of the following criteria:
+This instructional setting code is used only for a student who is provided special education and related services and meets one of the following criteria:

-- 1. The student receives special education and related services at South Texas Independent School District or Windham School District - 2.
-The student is one of a group of students from more than one school district (such as Harris County Department of Education) served at a single location in another school district when a FAPE is not available in the sending district.
-19 T.A.C. §89.63 (c)(7)(A - 3.
+- 1. The student is one of a group of students from more than one school district (such as Harris County Department of Education) served at a single location in another school district when a FAPE is not available in the sending district.
+19 T.A.C. §89.63 (c)(7)(A); - 2.
 The student is provided instruction by school district personnel in a facility (other than a nonpublic day school) not operated by a school district.
-19 T.A.C. §89.63 (c)(7)(B).).
-This includes partial hospitalization programs or other outpatient facilities at which school district personnel are providing instruction - 4.
-The student is in a self-contained program at a separate campus operated by the school district that provides only special education and related services operated by a school district. (e.g. ATP) 19 T.A.C. §89.63 (c)(7)(C). - 5.
-The student is in a community setting or environment, not operated by a school district, that prepares the student for postsecondary education/training, integrated employment, and/or independent living in coordination with the student's individual transition goals and objectives, including a student with regularly scheduled instruction or direct involvement provided by Fort Bend ISD personnel.
+19 T.A.C. §89.63 (c)(7)(B); or - 3.
+The student is in a self-contained program at a separate campus operated by the school district that provides only special education and related services. (e.g. ATP) 19 T.A.C. §89.63 (c)(7)(C).